CinnamonDaLite/Capstone_Project/README.md

 - https://covid.cdc.gov/covid-data-tracker/#vaccinations_vacc-total-admin-rate-total

 ### Updates:
+ - 1/31/22: Second update of the new year with major changes:
+     - more tabs to complete the goals above
+         - created bar graphs by symptom, age, gender and manufacturer
+         - deleted overall chance because it is irrelavant to the goals of the project
+     - took top 20 instead of top 10
+     - reworked the box and graph scale
+     - added Splash page and about page (In progress)
  - 1/17/22: First update in the new year, and a big update too:
    - Shiny app redesign (now with one graph and three boxes that are a work in progress)
    - Found a dataset that came with VAERS, but didn't bother using until now (VAERSSYMPTOMS dataset)